-Content Potential links to maths and science That composite materials are produced by combining two or more different materials to create an enhanced material.
-Classification of the types of properties of a range of materials. e.g. reinforced plastics, glass reinforcement (GRP) and carbon fibre reinforcement (CRP) Selecting appropriate materials.
-Extracting information from technical specifications. manufactured timber boards.
+Content Potential links to maths and science That composite materials are produced by combining two or more different materials to create an enhanced Classification of the types of properties of a range of materials. material.
+Selecting appropriate materials. e.g. reinforced plastics, glass reinforcement (GRP) and carbon fibre reinforcement (CRP) Extracting information from technical specifications. manufactured timber boards.
 Plywood, MDF, OSB